-Throughout the course of 2017 my photographic efforts have been focused on what I titled Occult Project 365 where I capture an image every day for a year based upon an occult theme.
+Throughout the course of 2017 my photographic efforts have been focused on what I titled Occult Project 365 where I captured an image every day for a year based upon an occult theme.
 This was undertaken as a means of encouraging me to focus my photography and to help me develop what I felt was becoming ‘my style’.
 Now that the year has passed I wanted to reflect on some of the things I’ve learnt and observed throughout the course of the year.

 Just what is occult?

-It became clear through looking at the level of engagement with the images that occult trends were a driving element in acceptance and interaction.
+It also became clear through looking at the level of engagement with the images that occult trends were a driving element in acceptance and interaction.
 Widely understood symbols and artefacts seemed to drive higher engagement as did the use of specific colours over others.
-This reinforced my motivation for the project as it became clear that that whilst the whole project was ‘occult’, a whole element within the project itself was still very much occulted from view.
+This reinforced my motivation for the project as I became aware that that whilst the whole project was ‘occult’, a whole element within the project itself was still very much occulted from view.
 I hoped to guide people to explore images beyond their immediate understanding, to discover more and therefore open new avenues of enquiry and study.

 Down the rabbit hole